ayush17/basic_finance_calculator/README.md

-# Basic Auto Finance Quote – Hiring Project
+# Basic Auto Finance Quote

 Your task is to build a small application that calculates and manages auto loan quotes.